purbiyarakesh33/customer-churn-prediction/README.md

 #  Customer Churn Prediction

-A end-to-end Machine Learning project to predict whether a telecom customer will churn (leave the service), built with Python, Scikit-learn, XGBoost, TensorFlow, and deployed as an interactive Streamlit web app.
+An end-to-end Machine Learning project to predict whether a telecom customer will churn (leave the service), built with Python, Scikit-learn, XGBoost, TensorFlow, and deployed as an interactive Streamlit web app.

 ---